subsquid/docs/docs/tron-indexing/network-api/tron-api.md

 description: Access Tron data
 ---

-# Tron Subsquid Network API
+# Tron SQD Network API

 :::warning
-The Tron API of Subsquid Network is currently in beta.
+The Tron API of SQD Network is currently in beta.
 Breaking changes may be introduced in the future releases.
 :::

-[Open private Subsquid Network](/subsquid-network/overview/#open-private-network) offers access to Tron data.
+[Open private SQD Network](/subsquid-network/overview/#open-private-network) offers access to Tron data.
 The gateway is at
 ```
 https://v2.archive.subsquid.io/network/tron-mainnet
 ```
-Subsquid Network API distributes the requests over a ([potentially decentralized](/subsquid-network/public)) network of _workers_.
+SQD Network API distributes the requests over a ([potentially decentralized](/subsquid-network/public)) network of _workers_.
 The main gateway URL points at a _router_ that provides URLs of workers that do the heavy lifting.
 Each worker has its own range of blocks.

 Suppose you want to retrieve an output of some [query](#worker-api) on a block range starting at `firstBlock` (can be the genesis block) and ending at the highest available block.
 Proceed as follows: